Volunteer in Cape Verde with Abroad Escape.

 Culture Week in Tarrafal

-A week in Cape Verde that moves between real local life and wild, open coastline.
-You will be based in Tarrafal, a calm fishing village framed by steep mountains and Atlantic water.
-The aim is simple: live close to the culture, not as a spectator, but as someone actually in it.
+A week in Cape Verde that moves between local life and the open coastline.
+You will be based in Tarrafal, a calm fishing village framed by mountains and Atlantic water.
+The aim is simple: settle in, understand the setting, and get used to the community before your project starts.

 You start with the basics.
-Settling in, meeting the team, and picking up early Kriolu so you can greet people and follow along.
-From there the days open up.
-Village markets.
-Landmarks with genuine weight.
-Craft traditions you try with your own hands.
-Time on the water with local fishermen.
-Snorkelling included.
+Meeting the team, understanding the house rules, and learning early Kriolu so you can greet people and follow along.
+From there, the days include markets, local history, craft traditions, time on the water with local fishermen, and snorkelling where scheduled.

 You will also learn to cook Cachupa and understand why it matters here.